yasminenahal/hitl-al-gomg/README.md

         $ conda env create -f reinvent.yml

+5. Active the environment then install `reinvent-scoring` as a `pip` package using

+        $ conda activate reinvent.v3.2
+        $ pip install -e ./reinvent-scoring/
+        $ conda deactivate

-5. Copy or move the `reinvent.v3.2` environment directory in this repository, or modify its path in HITL_AL_GOMG/path.py
+6. Copy or move the `reinvent.v3.2` environment directory in this repository, or modify its path in HITL_AL_GOMG/path.py

-6. Create the Conda environment for the HITL-AL workflow using
+7. Create the Conda environment for the HITL-AL workflow using

         $ conda env create -f environment.yml

-7. Activate the environment:
+8. Activate the environment then install this repository as a `pip` package using

         $ conda activate hitl-al-gomg

-8. In the environment, install `reinvent-scoring` as a `pip` package using

-        $ pip install -e ./reinvent-scoring/

-9. Still in the environment, Install this repository as a `pip` package using

         $ pip install -e .

 Usage